-- (6) Shoulder stand (fig. 15).
-The shoulder stand, or human ladder, is used to overcome a holdless lower section of a pitch, to reach the easier climbing above. - d.
+(7) Shoulder stand (fig. 19).
+The shoulder stand, or human ladder, is used to overcome a holdless lower section of a pitch in order to reach the easier climbing above.

+d.
 Use of holds.
-A hold need not be large to be good, nor need it be solid, so long as the pressure is in the direction that holds it to the mountain.
+A hold need not be large to be good, nor need it be solid, so long as the pressure applied holds it in place.
 Experienced climbers use holds which are so small that they can scarcely be seen.
-The climber must roll over his holds, not try to skip or jump from one to another.
-It is, however, often desirable in traverses to use the hop step, in which the climber changes feet on a small hold, replacing his outside foot with his inside foot so that he may move sideways more easily.
-A slight upward hop followed by precise foot work accomplish this useful step.
+The climber must roll feet and hands over his holds, not try to skip or jump from one to another.
+It is, however, often desirable while traversing to use the hop step, in which the climber changes feet on a small hold so that he may move sideways more easily.
+A slight upward hop followed by precise foot work will accomplish this useful step.

-Figure 9.
-Friction holds.
+Figure 17.
+Chimney technique.